cstewart86/middleman-starter-netlify-cms/source/posts/how-to-do-a-speed-audit.html.md

 If you own a large website, a content delivery network can be expensive to run but for smaller websites, the leading content delivery network provider, [Cloudflare](https://www.cloudflare.com/), offers a free package.

-### Remove unused plugins

-It’s possible that your website, particularly if it’s a Wordpress website, may have a large number of plugins.

-Plugins can be an incredibly useful and cost effective way of adding advanced functionality to your website but they often come with a speed cost.

-If there are plugins on your site which you don’t use, removing them is likely to improve the speed of your site.

 ### Reduce the number of files used on your website

 If the tools mentioned above flag that your website has 'too many HTTP requests' then you'll want to look at reducing the number of files your website serves.